swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 ## Pokemon Yellow

-In the game you start with one Pokemon, a `Pikachu` at level 2, given by Professor Oak.
+In the game you start with one Pokemon, a `PIKACHU` at level 2, given by Professor Oak.
 You also get some $$ from your mother, you should keep it safe because we will need 550$ to buy an `Escape Rope` for one of the glitches below.

 ## Long Range Trainer Glitch